drosenzweig2024/QuestionGame/WrittenResponse.md

 Describes what condition(s) is being tested by each call to the procedure

-Condition(s) tested by the first call: It tests that the answer needs to be yes or no
+Condition(s) tested by the first call: It tests that an invalid prompt is handle appropriately

 **TODO: Complete this section**

-Condition(s) tested by the second call: It checks if the input is no
+Condition(s) tested by the second call: This tests that a valid prompt is displayed to the user

 **TODO: Complete this section**

 ### 3d iii.

-Result of the first call: "Please answer yes or no"
+Result of the first call: "The prompt cant be null"

 **TODO: Complete this section**

-Result of the second call: randomNORESPONSE
+Result of the second call: "Enter yes or no"

 **TODO: Complete this section**